Authentication API Documentation

 targetId String

-(Optional) specifies if pattern is obtain only from text typed in a certain target
+(Optional) specifies if pattern is obtained only from text typed in a certain target (text input or text area fields).

 caseSensitive String